datacommonsorg/docsite/api/rest/v1/index.md

 # Data Commons REST API

-The Data Commons REST API is a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) library that enables developers to programmatically access nodes in the Data Commons knowledge graph.
+The Data Commons REST API is a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) library that enables developers to programmatically access data in the Data Commons knowledge graph.
 This package allows users to explore the structure of the graph, integrate statistics from the graph into data analysis applications and much more.